hmc-godaddy-clinic-16/stack-demo/README.md

 You can download or clone this repository.

 ### Setting up your environment
-After you've downloaded the code, go to the top-level directory (the directory) that contains the `package.json` file) and run:
+After you've got the code, go to the top-level directory (the directory that contains the `package.json` file) and run:
 ```
 npm install